PSHE Events and ActivitiesCTA

 Meet Our Subject Ambassador!

-Ben is the PSHE subject ambassador
+Ben and Annie are the PSHE subject ambassadors

 At Horbury Primary, it is our intent that all children will be lifelong learners with the confidence and ability to develop their skills and understanding when having new experiences, meeting new challenges and finding themselves in unfamiliar situations.
 We aim to help children to understand and value how they and others fit into and contribute to the world.
 We have a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health through the delivery of a programme of engaging and relevant PSHE within a whole school approach.
 Through this we also promote and practise mindfulness allowing children to advance their emotional awareness, concentration and focus.
 Our approach aims to develop the qualities and attributes children need to thrive as individuals, family members and members of society and the global community.
 Good relationships are fundamental to our ethos and throughout our PSHE curriculum we teach Relationships and Sex Education (RSE).
 Embedding learning about relationships, emotions, looking after ourselves, different families, sex, sexuality and sexual health.
 We aim for the children in our school to acquire the appropriate knowledge, develop their skills and form positive beliefs, values and attitudes.
 RSE has a key part to play in the personal, social, moral and spiritual development of young people.